-Its also why chickpea flour, besan in Hindi, kadalai maavu in Tamil, is so well represented in Indian cuisine, from the besan dhokla, to pancakes, to the flour veggies are dipped in to make pakora and bhajji.
+Its also why chickpea flour, besan in Hindi, kadalai maavu in Tamil, is so well represented in Indian cuisine, from the besan dhokla of Gujarat, to pancakes, to the flour veggies are dipped in to make pakora and bhajji.

-In Chinese Nutritional Medicine chick peas are said to “nourish the Spleen Qi.”
+In Chinese Medicine garabanzo are said to “nourish the Spleen Qi.”
 The Spleen Qi is code in Chinese Medicine for how the body extracts and distributes energy from food, what Ayurveda describes in terms of Agni/Digestive fire.
 When a food is said to “nourish the Spleen Qi” that is code for “easy to digest.”

 Indeed, another famous Asian bean, favored in Japanese culture in deserts, is the Azuki bean, sometimes written Aduki.
 In classical Japanese nutrition Azuki are called “honorary grain” a reference to both their frequency in Japanese culture, but also to their ease of digestion.